 If you have the budget and a little time, the best emergency kits are often built by you.
-We wrote the definitive article on DIY emergency kits: How to build your own DIY emergency kit.
+We built a definitive group of DIY emergency kit checklists for you to choose from.
+You can down load the checklist and then purchase all of the right products.
 We provide links to all of the products you'll need with optimal and budget-friendly options.

 There are a number of methods for building your own kit:

 While it takes a little effort to purchase, assemble, and package your gear, it can be very rewarding.
 Not only do you know exactly what you have access to but you also have done the research to know how to use it.
 We spend time with our kids to build their personal kits.
 They get a budget and we help them prioritize their purchases.
 It's satisfying to see them in an emergency situation using the gear from their kits.

 As a Boy Scout my son's troop ran out of water during an overnight backpacking trip.
 He was the only boy with a water filter.
 He filled all of the boys' water bottles numerous times during that outing.
 I smiled every time I saw him filling up a bottle as I remembered the numerous family nights going over his emergency gear.

 While we swear by building your own kit, sometimes ready-made is the way to go.

 There are many kit types for a number of different intents.
 We believe that emergency preparation should center around a survival gear system, not just one kit.
 Our emergency gear should be handy, it should be effective, and it shouldn't be bound by time (i.e. 72 hours).